PrzemekWolw/Easy-GPU-PV-DEPARSEC/README.md

 - Vulkan renderer is unavailable and GL games may or may not work.
 [This](https://www.microsoft.com/en-us/p/opencl-and-opengl-compatibility-pack/9nqpsl29bfff?SilentAuth=1&wa=wsignin1.0#activetab=pivot:overviewtab) may help with some OpenGL apps.
 - If you do not have administrator permissions on the machine it means you set the username and vmname to the same thing, these needs to be different.
 - AMD Polaris GPUS like the RX 580 do not support hardware video encoding via GPU Paravirtualization at this time.
+- Linux Virtual Guests are not supported yet

 ### Original Project:
 - Original Project is available [here.](https://github.com/jamesstringerparsec/Easy-GPU-PV)